Sorry, you need to enable JavaScript to visit this website.

 During the early years of Democracy, the development of voluntary entities was scarce and poor.
 Many of social movement’s leaders became professional politicians and the aims and objectives of those movements seemed to have been somehow achieved.
 The newly created Democracy was born with a strong welfare and statist aspiration, denying or giving residual work to voluntary organizations (Casado, 1992).

 The 80’s were of key importance in the development of volunteering in Spain, when voluntary activities especially focused on social volunteering were promoted and coordinated “from above”.
 In 1981, the General Directorate of Social Action created a working group on “Volunteering in Social Action” with representatives from the Administration and different voluntary organizations.
-In 1986 the Spanish Volunteer Platform (Plataforma de Voluntariado de España, PVE) is created with the aim of promoting volunteering and gather together the various organizations form the local and regional scope to establish common channels of thought and action.
+In 1986 the Spanish Volunteer Platform (Plataforma de Voluntariado de España, PVE) was created with the aim of promoting volunteering and gather together the various organizations form the local and regional scope to establish common channels of thought and action.
 This organization has become the reference of systematization and coordination of voluntary action in Spain.

 The major development of voluntary work happened during the 90’s.
 The voluntary organizations increased exponentially and so did their institutionalization and professionalization which meant an increase in the professionals and volunteers and the creation of platforms and federations at the State and regional level (Aranguren, 2001).
 As stated in the introduction, 1996 meant the creation of the first State Law 6/1996 with the purpose of promoting and facilitate the participation of society on volunteer actions within public or private non-profit organizations (Ley Estatal del Voluntariado 6/1996).
-Since then almost all Autonomous Regions have developed their own legislations recognizing the importance of voluntary activities as an expression of social participation in the political, economical and cultural development of Democracies.
+Since then, almost all Autonomous Regions have developed their own legislations recognizing the importance of voluntary activities as an expression of social participation in the political, economical and cultural development of democracies.

 Main concepts